History of Egypt under Hosni Mubarak: Society and education

 Under a law pass shortly before the Mubarak presidency, the structure of pre-university public education in Egypt made a nine-year education compulsory.
 Despite this most parents removed their children from school before they graduated from ninth grade.
 The basic cycle included six years of primary school and after passing special examinations, three years of intermediate school.
 Another special examinations gained admittance to the non-compulsory secondary cycle (grades ten through twelve).
 Secondary students chose between a general (college preparatory) curriculum of humanities, mathematics, or the sciences: and a technical curriculum of agriculture, communications, or industry.
 Students could advance between grades only after they received satisfactory scores on standardized tests.

 As in many poor countries the enrollment rate for girls lagged boys.
-In 1985–86, early in the Mubark presidency, only 45% of all primary students were girls.
-An estimated 75% of girls between the ages of six and twelve were enrolled in primary school but 94% of boys.
+In 1985–86, early in the Mubarak presidency, only 45% of all primary students were girls.
+An estimated 75% of girls, but 94% of boys, between the ages of six and twelve were enrolled in primary school.
 In Upper Egypt less than 30% of all students were girls.
 Girls also dropped out of primary school more frequently than boys.
 Girls accounted for about 41 percent of total intermediate school enrollment and 39 percent of secondary school enrollment.
 Among all girls aged twelve to eighteen in 1985–86, only 46 percent were enrolled in school.

 Overthrow

-Mubarak was ousted after 18 days of demonstrations during the 2011 Egyptian revolution when, on 11 February, Vice President Omar Suleiman announced that Mubarak had resigned as president and transferred authority to the Supreme Council of the Armed Forces.
+Mubarak was ousted following eighteen days of demonstrations during the 2011 Egyptian revolution, which began on 25 January.
+On 11 February, Vice President Omar Suleiman, who was appointed thirteen days prior, announced that Mubarak had resigned as president and transferred authority to the Supreme Council of the Armed Forces.
 On 13 April, a prosecutor ordered Mubarak and both his sons to be detained for 15 days of questioning about allegations of corruption and abuse of power.
 He was then ordered to stand trial on charges of premeditated murder of peaceful protestors during the revolution.